rounakdatta/digital-assistant/README.md

 - [x] Flask API
 - [x] Front-End to interact
 - [x] The bot remembers
+- [x] The bot gives price, COD details, discounts
+- [x] The bot can bargain (randomly bring down product price upto given limit)
+- [x] The bot can accept an order and redirect you to the payment page
 - [ ] The bot is mature
 - [ ] The bot doesn't faint at all